In Congestion Games, Taxes Achieve Optimal Approximation: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Interventions, such as those based on taxes, information provision, and other principles, are a commonly utilized approach to improve the system welfare when direct control over the individuals is infeasible or impossible.
-Whilst thoroughly studied, it is often unclear whether such indirect forms of control are unavoidably associated with reduced performances as compared to that achievable with full/dictatorial control over the individuals.
+{Congestion games provide a fundamental framework to study decision-making in the presence of congestion effects.
+Prior to our work, little was known regarding the classical problem of minimizing the \socialcost in congestion games, both in the case where we allow for centralized decision-making and for the case where \players{} can be coordinated only indirectly through the use of interventions.

-{Focusing on congestion games, this paper shows that \emph{no} such performance degradation arises.
-On the contrary, judiciously designed interventions can be efficiently computed and achieve the same performance of the best centralized polynomial time algorithm.
-We achieve this result by providing a tight computational lower bound for the problem of minimizing the system cost in congestion games, and by designing suitable taxation mechanisms.
+In these settings, we provide conclusive answers on what approximations can be achieved by efficient (i.e., polynomial time) algorithms, and what are the inherent computational limitations.
+Interestingly, our technical results show that \emph{no} performance degradation arises when moving from centralized decision-making to the use of interventions.
+On the contrary, judiciously designed taxation mechanisms can be efficiently computed and achieve the same performance of the best centralized polynomial time algorithm.
+We achieve this result by providing a tight computational lower bound for the problem of minimizing the \socialcost, and by designing suitable taxation mechanisms with matching performance.
 We thus obtain polynomial time algorithms based on taxes matching the hardness factor.}

 There remain many opportunities for further work on interventions in congestion games.
 One important research direction is to shed further light on the interplay between (more general) interventions and the achievable performances.
-It is interesting to understand whether other approaches based on, e.g., information provisioning, or cost-sharing mechanisms are equally powerful.
-In other words, does the positive result obtained here hold for other classes of interventions?
+It is interesting to understand whether other approaches based on, e.g., information provisioning, are equally powerful.
+In other words, does the positive result obtained here for taxation mechanisms hold for other classes of interventions?